 Once they feel you’re “hooked” again, they gradually return BACK to the devaluation stage.
 And the put-downs and the insults recommence.

 Your relationship flits between the love-bombing phase and the devaluation phase, over and over again.
 And the more times this happens, the less time you spend in the love-bombing phase, and the more time you spend in the devaluation stage.

 This naturally strips you of your self-confidence, and depression and anxiety become a common thing.
-You begin to accept their bad behaviours, and cling to the “good times”.
+You begin to accept their bad behaviors, and cling to the “good times”.
 You may feel you don’t deserve any better.
-So you become more accepting of their increasingly negative behaviours.
+So you become more accepting of their increasingly negative behaviors.
 And just when they’ve driven you to your lowest point…

 3. Discard Phase